-- 13. The process and manner for e-voting and other details are also sent with Annual Report and forms part of the Notice. - 14.
-All documents referred to in the Notice will be available for electronic inspection without any fees by the members from the date of circulation of this Notice up to the date of AGM, i.e. September 24, 2021.
-Members seeking to inspect such documents can send an email to investor@lasalabs.com/cs@lasalabs.com. - 15.
-The Register of Directors and Key Managerial Personnel and their shareholding, maintained under Section 170 of the Companies Act, 2013 ("Act") and the Register of Contracts or Arrangements in which the directors are interested maintained under Section 189 of the Companies Act, will be available electronically for inspection by the members during the E-AGM. - 16.
-Pursuant to the provisions of section 91 of the Companies Act 2013 and regulation 42 of the listing regulations, the Register of Members and Share Transfer Books of the Company will remain closed from Friday, September 17, 2021 to Thursday, September 23, 2021, (Both days inclusive) for the purpose of payment of dividend. - 17.
-Subject to the provision of section 126 of Companies Act 2013, dividend on equity shares if declared at the AGM, will be credited/dispatched with 30 days of AGM. - to all those shareholders holding shares in physical form, as per the details provided by share transfer agent of the Company i.e. Bigshare Services Private Limited to the Company, as of or before the closing hours on Thursday, September 16, 2021. - to all those beneficial owners holding shares in electronic form, as per the beneficial ownership data made available to the Company by National Securities Depository Ltd. (NSDL) and the Central Depository Services (India) Ltd. (CDSL) as of the close of business hours on Thursday, September 16, 2021. - 18.
+- 15. The process and manner for e-voting and other details are also sent with Annual Report and forms part of the Notice. - 16.
+All documents referred to in the Notice will be available for electronic inspection without any fees by the members from the date of circulation of this Notice up to the date of AGM, i.e. September 26, 2022.
+Members seeking to inspect such documents can send an email to investor@lasalabs.com/cs@lasalabs.com. - 17.
+The Register of Directors and Key Managerial Personnel and their shareholding, maintained under Section 170 of the Companies Act, 2013 ("Act") and the Register of Contracts or Arrangements in which the directors are interested maintained under Section 189 of the Companies Act, will be available electronically for inspection by the members during the E-AGM. - 18.
+Pursuant to the provisions of section 91 of the Companies Act 2013 and regulation 42 of the listing regulations, the Register of Members and Share Transfer Books of the Company will remain closed from Tuesday, September 20, 2022 to Monday, September 26, 2022 (Both days inclusive) for the purpose of payment of dividend. - 19.
+Subject to the provision of section 126 of Companies Act 2013, dividend on equity shares if declared at the AGM, will be credited/dispatched within 30 days of AGM. - to all those shareholders holding shares in physical form, as per the details provided by share transfer agent of the Company i.e. Bigshare Services Private Limited to the Company, as of or before the closing hours on Monday, September 19, 2022. - b) to all those beneficial owners holding shares in electronic form, as per the beneficial ownership data made available to the Company by National Securities Depository Ltd. (NSDL) and the Central Depository Services (India) Ltd. (CDSL) as of the close of business hours on Monday, September 19, 2022. - 20.
 As per the Listing Regulations and pursuant to SEBI Circular dated April 20, 2018 the Company shall use any electronic mode of payment approved by the Reserve Bank of India for making payment to the members.
 Accordingly, the dividend, if declared will be paid through electronic mode, where the bank account details of the shareholders required for this purpose are available.
-To ensure timely credit of dividend through electronic mode or physical instrument such as banker's cheque or demand draft, members are requested to notify change of address or particulars of their bank account, if any, to share transfer agent Bigshare Services Private Limited and to their respective depository participants. - 19.
-Members seeking any information with regard to the accounts or any matter to be placed at the e-agm are requested to write to the Company atleast 10 days before the date of meeting through email on investor@lasalabs.

-com. and cc to cs@lasalabs.com The same will be replied by the Company suitably.
+To ensure timely credit of dividend through electronic mode or physical instrument such as banker's cheque or demand draft, members are requested to notify change of address or particulars of their bank account, if any, to share transfer agent Bigshare Services Private Limited and to their respective depository participants. - 21.
+Members seeking any information with regard to the accounts or any matter to be placed at the E-AGM are requested to write to the Company atleast 10 days before the date of meeting i.e till September 15,2022 through email on investor@lasalabs.com and cc to cs@lasalabs.com .
+The same will be replied by the Company suitably.